Our right to protest is protected in the constitution by the “implied right to political communication”.

 It is not an explicit right stated in the words of the constitution.

-Instead, the High Court found that it is implied by the language, structure, and explicit rights stated in the Constitution.
+Instead, the High Court found that it is implied by the language, structure, and other rights that are explicitly stated in the Constitution.

-In other words, the Court found that a free and democratic society cannot exist where the people did not have the right to publicly voice their political opinions.
-The Constitution, by creating a free and democratic society, thus implies a right to political communication.
+In other words, the Court found that a free and democratic society cannot exist where the people don’t have the right to publicly voice their political opinions.
+The Constitution, by creating a free and democratic society, implies a right to political communication.

 It is important to note that this right only extends to political communications.
 But it is hard to think of an issue that isn’t political in some way.

-In Victoria we have other state rights to protest protected in the Charter.
+In Victoria we have other state rights to protest protected in the Charter of Human Rights and Responsibilities Act.

 Nationwide News Pty Ltd v Wills (1992) 177 CLR 1; Australian Capital Television v The Commonwealth (1992) CLR 1.